bitsadmincom/bitsadminblog.github.io/_posts/2022-06-27-large-bloodhound.md

 This does the job, however column names always need to explicitly specified to make it readable and further processing of the results is not trivial.

 I looked around for alternative ways to perform Cypher queries and encountered the PSNeo4j PowerShell module[^8] by Warren F. ([@psCookieMonster](https://twitter.com/pscookiemonster)) which turned out to suit my needs very well.
 It seems this module only works well on the Windows PowerShell module (so not on PowerShell Core), which is fine as I am running the Neo4j server directly on my Windows host.
+Moreover, PSNeo4j works with Neo4j versions before version 4.
+This is because it uses Neo4j's REST API which has been removed from version 4[^10].

 PSNeo4j can simply be installed using `Install-Module PSNeo4j` after which it can be loaded using `Import-Module PSNeo4j`.
 After loading the module, the connection to the database can be established using the following lines where the `Get-Neo4jUser` cmdlet validates whether the connection works correctly.